srebalaji/100DaysOfAlgorithm/README.md

 Practicing Algorithms and data structures for the next 100 days.

+## Day 2: June 19, 2018
+1. Solved permutation of palindrome: To check whether the given string is a permutation of palindrome.

 ## Day 1: June 18, 2018
 1. Solved a problem from string manipulation.